 6. A slice of New York style pizza from Antonio’s – Eat-in or get your pizza to go, either way it’s going to be good.
 Have a large family?
 Well, Antonio’s has an even bigger pizza.
 They offer a 26″ pizza that is a sight to see, what a delicious first!
 They bake up thin to thick crust pizzas in the hottest pizza ovens in town.
-Not in the mood for pizza (is that even possible?) than order a calzone or try the buttery garlic knots.
+Not in the mood for pizza (is that even possible?) then order a calzone or try the buttery garlic knots.
 Everything is fantastic!

 Antonio’s is so popular that they’ve had to move to a new bigger and better location at 1560 Big Thompson Ave.
 During the summer months, you can also order up a slice of their pizza at their downtown express location on Cleave Street.

 7. A picnic in the park – Have a picnic in Rocky Mountain National Park.
 Your kids may not like eating every single meal at a sit down restaurant while on vacation, so it’s time to pack a picnic and enjoy your meal among the mountains in Rocky Mountain National Park.
 Grab your favorite picnic food and make your way to the park.
 Top picnic areas for families are Hollowell Park, Hidden Valley, Alluvial Fan, and Endovalley.
 You may even see some wildlife!
 Just remember to not feed the animals (we’re talking about you, pesky chipmunks) and to clean up all of your garbage.

 Please note: During the summer and early fall months, a reservation is needed to enter Rocky Mountain National Park during the daytime.
 Visit the National Park Services website here for more info and to make your reservations.